kickstartcoding/cheatsheets/topical/python.md

     print("Hi ", name)
     ```

-Reading text from file
+Read from file
-:   \
+:   and convert to `str`

     ```python
     a = open("file.txt").read()
-    print("file1.txt has: ", a)
+    print("data:", a.decode("utf-8"))
     ```

-Writing to file
+Write to file
-:   \
+:    creating if none

     ```python
     a = "Some text for o.txt"